groaking/sintautils/README.md

 # sintautils

-Python utility package for scraping information on SINTA (Science and Technology Index)
+Python utility package for retrieving and synchronizing data on [SINTA (Science and Technology Index)](https://sinta.kemdikbud.go.id)

 ## A. Documentation